 Land and buildings held for development and sale is valued at the lower of cost and net realisable value.
-Cost includes the cost of acquisition, development, borrowing costs and holding costs until completion of development.
-Borrowing costs and holding costs incurred after development is completed are expensed.
+Cost includes the cost of acquisition, development, borrowing costs and holding costs incurred after development is completed are expensed.
 Profits are brought to account on the signing of an unconditional contract of sale if significant risks and rewards and effective control over the land and buildings are passed on to the buyer at this point.